 As the only comprehensive, full-service children’s hospital in the region, Children’s Hospital of Richmond at VCU has been committed to providing quality care for all children regardless of their family’s ability to pay.
-This passion for pediatric care has led to several accolades including recognition in U.S. News & World Report’s 2021-22 Best Children’s Hospitals rankings in cancer, nephrology, pulmonary, and urology.
-As we embark on this new chapter, the Children’s Hospital Foundation is conducting a $100 million capital campaign to support the construction of the new Wonder Tower and will match the first $25 million in gifts from the community.
+This passion for pediatric care has led to several accolades including recognition in U.S. News & World Report’s 2022-2023 Best Children’s Hospitals rankings in nephrology, pulmonary and urology.
+As we embark on this new chapter, the Children’s Hospital Foundation is conducting a $100 million capital campaign to support the construction of the new Children's Tower and will match the first $25 million in gifts from the community.

 To be able to have all of those resources accessible in one place is going to make life as a mom of a complex ‘kiddo’ 10 times easier.”Kim Hassmer,